 - Consider joining TSA PreCheck™.
 Members continue to be eligible for expedited screening procedures and have the shortest wait times.
 TSA PreCheck provides the most convenience and least amount of physical contact at the TSA checkpoint.
 Visit TSA PreCheck to enroll today.

 - Have a travel plan that does not rely on the U.S. government for assistance.
 Visit travel.state.gov for more information.

 - Make two copies of all your travel documents in case of emergency, and leave one with a trusted friend or relative.

 - Remember, if you are sick, stay home and do not travel!
 Contact your airline regarding their re-booking and cancellation policies.
-See CDC’s website for when and how long to delay your travel.

 *All information developed in accordance with CDC guidelines.